Winter Hiking in Austria

 • Second layer: A fleece pullover or jacket that takes moisture away from the body

-• Outer layer: a functional jacket, which should at least be water-repellent.
+• Outer layer: A functional jacket, which should at least be water-repellent.
 Important: an integrated or zip-off hood.

 • Small seat pad for taking a break on wet and snow-covered benches.